crf8472/libarcstk/BUILD.md

   when working on the code

-## How to build
+## Building the library

-The build is quite standard.
-We presuppose you have downloaded and unpacked or git-clonde libarcs to a folder ``libarcs``.
+We presuppose you have downloaded and unpacked or git-cloned libarcs to a folder named ``libarcs``.
+Then do:

-The steps for building are then as follows (for Linux and \*nix):

 	$ cd libarcs         # your libarcs root folder where README.md resides
 	$ mkdir build && cd build  # create build folder for out-of-source-build